 Any prospect looking for similar solutions can choose a specific product of their choice rather than buying the whole.
 This is a good way of SaaS sales & marketing.

-“Old” marketing tactics can’t be applied to SaaS Marketing
+“Old” marketing tactics can’t be applied to SaaS Digital Marketing

 Ofcourse, the SaaS model of business is unique.
 Yet it doesn’t mean that traditional tactics need to be discarded completely for its marketing.